-On a cold night, December 2nd of 1891, Daisy Hopkins was returning from visiting a friend in Newnham when a young man, presumably an undergraduate of Cambridge University, stopped her near the campus to ask the way to Tennis Court-road.
-According to a news article from the Huddersfield Chronicle dated Friday, March 25, 1892, eighteen-year-old Daisy Hopkins of Cambridge, a young dressmaker living at home with her parents, was stopped and questioned after she’d been seen talking to a younger man.
-The report states that after walking 300 yards, Daisy was stopped by the Proctor’s man.
+On a cold night, December 4th of 1891, Daisy Hopkins was returning from visiting a friend in Newnham when a young man, presumably an undergraduate of Cambridge University, stopped her near the campus to ask the way to Tennis Court Road.
+According to a news article from the Huddersfield Chronicle dated Friday, March 25, 1892, seventeen-year-old Daisy Hopkins of Cambridge, a young dressmaker living at home with her parents, was stopped and questioned after she’d been seen talking to a younger man.
+The report states that after walking 300 yards, Daisy was stopped by the Proctor’s man, Constable Alfred Kirby.
 He came up to her, took hold of her dress and “tore it from the gathers” (4).
 She was forced against her will to remain for questioning.
 After the Proctor arrived, he took one look at Daisy and said, “There’s not the least doubt about it.”
 Daisy was taken to the Spinning House to be falsely imprisoned for fourteen days based on the University’s accusations.
 She was released after ten days.
 Due to citizen’s outrage and Daisy’s lawsuit, the legislation governing Cambridge University Proctors was amended and no longer allowed them to partner with police and arrest women for prostitution on mere suspicion.
 This change only occurred after Daisy had endured months of humiliation that damaged her character and even an affecting impersonation from a stranger.
 It’s this impersonation that sets us down the path towards the legitimacy of fallenness and the constitution of “Fallen Woman.”

 “The Imprisonment of Daisy Hopkins,” The Evening Press, 1892